GoogleCloudPlatform/cloud-bigtable-examples/java/simple-cli/README.md

 ## Set up your hbase-site.xml configuration

-A sample hbase-site.xml is located in src/main/resources/hbase-site.xml.example.
+A sample hbase-site.xml is located in src/main/resources/hbase-site.xml.
 Copy it and enter the values for your project.

-    $ src/main/resources
+    $ cd src/main/resources
-    $ cp hbase-site.xml.example hbase-site.xml
     $ vim hbase-site.xml

 If one is not already created, you will need to